patriziawatlington/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay focused and on track.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more structured.
 Set reminders and deadlines for each step, so that you stay on schedule and don't fall behind.
 Additionally, use time tracking tools like Toggl or RescueTime to monitor how you spend your hours and ensure you're using your Time effectively.

+# 2024-02-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to designing and writing clean, concise code that solves problems effectively without unnecessary complexity.
+Strive for clarity and maintainability, as it's easier to read, debug, and extend simple code than convoluted one.
+Remember that good code isn't just about working today; it's also about being comprehensible tomorrow, and adaptable in the future."